metno/metapi-tests/README.md

 Generic HTTP request/response testing:
 --------------------------------------

-In acceptance testing based on Cucumber, it may be useful to be able to decide if only a subset of the JSON body is present in a HTTP response.
+In acceptance testing based on Cucumber, it may be useful to decide if a certain JSON subset or a certain free text is present in a HTTP response.
 This is supported by allowing the following format for the _When_ and _Then_ steps in a scenario:

 ```